Want Us To Contact You?

 What is Expungement?

 Expungement is when the court seals a criminal record.
-An expunged record is a record that was removed from a public criminal records system, and therefore could not be searched or accessed by anyone.
-It would require a court order to reopen it.
+The expunged record is then removed from a public criminal records system and not be accessed by anyone who doesn’t have a search warrant signed by a judge.

 Criteria for Expungement